IEssien1/IEssien1/README.md

 Tools: **Python, SQL, Spreadsheets (Excel|Sheets), PowerBI, Github...**

 - 🔭 I’m currently working on projects in the **Sales**, **finance** and **healthcare** space.
-- 🌱 I’m currently learning **databricks** in order to gain acumen in data engineering.
+- 🌱 I’m currently learning **data pipeline ochestration and monitoring on databricks** in order to gain acumen in cloud data engineering.
 - 👯 I’m looking to collaborate on projects in either sales, finance or healthcare niche.
 - 📫 You can reach me through **[my email](mailto:essienisaiah96@gmail.com)**